 - Do Nothing - a Status Quo scenario, where the process goes as it does today - no special IT support, no attempt to elevate the best practices, and use of the off-the-shelf set of tools.

 The scenario is discounted.
-Frequency and severity of end-users problems forces DG ITEC to address the performance issues.
+Frequency and severity of end-users problems forces DG ITEC to address, at minimum, the performance issues.

-- Upgrade Desktop Hardware - where all the pieces of the process remain as-is, but an attempt is made to offset the software performance issues by providing a new generation of PC hardware.
+- Upgrade Desktop Hardware - where all the pieces of the process remain as-is, but an attempt is made to offset the software performance issues by providing a new generation of substantially more performant PC hardware.

-This scenario ultimately is also discounted, as it addresses only one Business Objective and does not address communication and text quality improvements.
+This scenario ultimately is also discounted, as it addresses only one Business Objective but does not address communication and text quality improvements.
 These can only be addressed with a custom software.

-- Own custom Trilogue Editor - where current best practices are elevated, yet the system retains a high degree of flexibility as not to put off existing users accustomed to flexibility of the setup.
+- Own custom Trilogue Editor - where current best practices are elevated, yet the system retains a high degree of flexibility as not to put off existing users accustomed to flexibility of the current setup.

 This scenario comes recommended, as it is the only one that - with high degree of certainty - allows to address majority of the Business Objectives.